snakemake/snakemake/docs/tutorial/advanced.rst

     snakemake -n --forcerun $(snakemake --list-input-changes)

-Here, we use an anonymous function, also called `lambda expression <https://docs.python.org/3/tutorial/controlflow.html#lambda-expressions>`_.
 Any normal function would work as well.
 Input functions take as **single argument** a ``wildcards`` object, that allows to access the wildcards values via attributes (here ``wildcards.sample``).
 They have to **return a string or a list of strings**, that are interpreted as paths to input files (here, we return the path that is stored for the sample in the config file).